-(F) If the permittee and the owner of structures have no agreement for repair and compensation, the permittee shall correct material damage caused to any structures or facilities by repairing the damage or shall compensate the owner of such structures or facilities in the full amount of the diminution in value resulting from subsidence.
-Repair of damage includes rehabilitation, restoration, or replacement of damaged structures or facilities.
-Compensation may be accomplished by the purchase prior to mining of a non-cancelable premium-prepaid insurance policy for the structures in addition to that required by rule 1501:13-7-07 of the Administrative Code.
-Structures or facilities not listed in paragraphs (J)(1) to (J)(3) of this rule shall be exempted from the requirements of this paragraph, if the permittee or operator submits to the chief copies of documents showing clearly and convincingly that, and the chief determines that, the owner of the structure or facility is the permittee or operator.
+(F) If the permittee and the owner of structures have no agreement for repair and compensation, the permittee shall promptly repair, or compensate the owner for, material damage resulting from subsidence caused to any non-commercial building or occupied residential dwelling and structures related thereto that existed at the time of mining.
+If the repair option is selected, the permittee shall fully rehabilitate, restore or replace the damaged structure.
+If compensation is selected, the permittee shall compensate the owner of the damaged structure for the full amount of the diminution in value resulting from the subsidence-related damage.
+The permittee may provide compensation by the purchase, prior to mining, of a non-cancelable premium-prepaid insurance policy for the structures in addition to that required by rule 1501:13-7-07 of the Administrative Code.
+Structures or facilities not listed in paragraphs (J)(1) to (J)(3) of this rule shall be exempted from the requirements of this paragraph if the permittee or operator submits to the chief copies of documents showing clearly and convincingly that, and the chief determines that, the owner of the structure or facility is the permittee or operator.

 (G) If and when subsidence occurs which causes material damage to structures listed in paragraphs (J)(1) to (J)(3) of this rule, or to surface lands, or reduces the foreseeable use or value of surface lands, the underground permittee shall submit to the chief within thirty days after the damage occurs: